Daniboy-boy/Daniboy-boy-MeveoHLS_home_assignment/README.md

-Python version I used:

-Python 3.11.9
+# Meveo HLS - Home Assignment

+## Setup and Usage

+1. **Flask App (main.py)**:
+   - Run `main.py` to start the Flask server locally.
-In main.py you can find the flask up.
-I run It locally so after running main.py you'll get a URL that points to a web server running on the local machine, paste and run it on Chrome's address bar.
+   - After running `main.py`, you'll receive a URL pointing to a web server running on your local machine.
+Paste and run this URL in Chrome's address bar.

+2. **Model Implementation (moveoHLS_task.py)**:
-In moveoHLS_task.py you can find the implementations for the app function meaning get claims from a path to a google patents page and running the model for clustering the claims.
+   - Implementations for the `app` function, which retrieves claims from a path to a Google Patents page and runs the model for clustering the claims.

+3. **Research and Analysis (grouping_claims.ipynb)**:
+   - This Jupyter notebook contains your research and analysis.

+4. **Frontend Template (templates/flask_frontend.html)**:
+   - Frontend template for your Flask application.

+## Files and Directories

+Briefly describe the contents of each file and directory in your project.

+- `main.py`: Entry point for the Flask application.
+- `moveoHLS_task.py`: Contains the implementation for the `app` function.
-In grouping_claims.ipynb you can find the my research and analysis.
+- `grouping_claims.ipynb`: Jupyter notebook for research and analysis.

-Inside the folder templates you can find flask_frontend.html the front-end of my up.

-I had great time working on this assignment, thank you for the opportunity!
+- `templates/flask_frontend.html`: Frontend template for the Flask application.

+## Python Version

+Python version used: 3.11.9